codefresh-io/docs.codefresh.io/_docs/pipelines/steps/approval.md

 By default if you reject a pipeline, it will stop right away and it will be marked as failed.
 All subsequent steps after the approval one will not run at all.

-You might want to continue running the pipeline even when it is rejected by adding the `fail_fast` property in the approval step:
+You might want to continue running the pipeline even when one of the steps fail execution by adding the `fail_fast` property in the `approval` step.
+In this case, you can specify whether the build status at the end of execution should return failed instead of successful which is the default, through the `strict-fail_fast` field.

 `codefresh.yml`
 {% highlight yaml %}